Scale-MAE: A Scale-Aware Masked Autoencoder for Multiscale Geospatial Representation Learning: Introduction

 Nevertheless, the remote sensing vision community has increasingly used large, pretrained models~\cite{fuller2022satvit,congSatMAEPretrainingTransformers2022}, where such applications finetune a pretrained model for a single source of data at a specific scale~\cite{fuller2022satvit,congSatMAEPretrainingTransformers2022,gao2022general,ibanez2022masked,liu2022band}.
 In this paper we present \ours, a masked reconstruction model that explicitly learns relationships between data at different, known scales throughout the pretraining process.
 By leveraging this information, \ours produces a pretrained model that performs better across a wide range of GSDs and tasks.

-\ours is a self-supervised pretraining framework based on the Masked Autoencoder (MAE) \cite{heMaskedAutoencodersAre2021}.
-A standard MAE resizes/crops an image, masks the majority of the transformed image, and then tasks a Vision Transformer (ViT) based autoencoder with embedding the unmasked components.
+Masked Autoencoders~\cite{heMaskedAutoencodersAre2021} offer self-supervised learning without explicit augmentations.
+A standard Masked Autoencoder resizes/crops an image, masks the majority of the transformed image, and then tasks a Vision Transformer (ViT) based autoencoder with embedding the unmasked components.
 A decoding ViT then decodes the full image from these learned embeddings, where the decoder is later discarded and the encoder is used to produce representations for an unmasked input image.

-\ours has two key differences that lead to its strong performance across spatial scales (\Cref{fig:teaser}).
-First, a standard MAE uses relative positional encodings to inform the ViT of the position of the unmasked components. \ours uses a GSD-based positional encoding derived from the land area covered in the image which informs the ViT of both the position \textit{and scale} of the input image.
-Second, \ours uses a Laplacian-pyramid decoder to encourage the network to learn multiscale representations.
+Existing MAE-based pretraining approaches fail to generalize across domains with images at multiple scales. \ours (\Cref{fig:teaser}) overcomes this through a GSD-based positional encoding derived from the land area covered in the image.
+This informs the ViT of both the position \textit{and scale} of the input image. \ours also uses a Laplacian-pyramid decoder to encourage the network to learn multiscale representations.
 The embeddings are decoded to two images containing low and residual high frequency information, respectively -- see \Cref{fig:explainer}.
 As we discuss in \Cref{sec:scale-mae}, this structure allows the ViT decoder to use fewer parameters than MAE while still producing strong representations across multiple scales.

-We show that \ours leads to better performing, more robust multiscale representations than both a standard MAE and a recently proposed, state-of-the-art remote sensing MAE called SatMAE~\cite{congSatMAEPretrainingTransformers2022} across remote sensing datasets with a variety of scale and resolution characteristics.
-Our contributions can be summarized as follows: \begin{enumerate} \item We present \ours, a pretraining method that leads to better representations for remote sensing data that are more robust across a range of spatial scales. \ours has two key contributions: a scale-aware positional encoding and a Laplacian pyramid decoder that decodes low and high frequency features at multiple scales. \item \ours achieves an average of a $5.0\%$ nonparametric kNN classification improvement across eight remote sensing datasets compared to current state-of-the-art. \item \ours obtains a $0.9$ mIoU to $3.8$ mIoU improvement on the SpaceNet building segmentation transfer task for a range of evaluation scales (see \Cref{fig:teaser}). \end{enumerate}
+We show that \ours leads to better performing, more robust multiscale representations than both a standard MAE and a recently proposed, state-of-the-art MAEs SatMAE~\cite{congSatMAEPretrainingTransformers2022} and ConvMAE~\cite{gaoConvMAEMaskedConvolution2022} across remote sensing datasets with a variety of scale and resolution characteristics.
+To the best of our knowledge \ours is the first self-supervised MAE to include scale-aware positional encoding and Laplacian pyramids.
+In our experiments, \ours achieves an average of a $5.6\%$ nonparametric kNN classification improvement across eight remote sensing datasets compared to current state-of-the-art in addition to a $0.9$ mIoU to $1.7$ mIoU improvement on the SpaceNet building segmentation transfer task for a range of evaluation scales (see \Cref{fig:teaser}).